 If there are no stuck machines, and Max INST < Current INST, then you may have reached an AWS-imposed limit on a resource.
 These limits include:

 - number of running machines of a given instance type

 Dispatcher logs will indicate whether this is the case - look for a LimitExceeded exception, e.g. InstanceLimitExceeded.
 These limits can be increased via a request to AWS.

 It's also possible for AWS to run out of capacity for the selected instance type in your deployment's availability zone.
-Look for an InsufficientInstanceCapacity exception in the Dispatcher logs.
+Try manually launching an instance via the tier's "Launch" button at the top of the dispatcher page - an error message will pop up if there is insufficient capacity available.
+You should also see an InsufficientInstanceCapacity exception in the Dispatcher logs.
 If this happens, there isn't anything you can do but wait for AWS to provide additional capacity - you'll probably want to advise users to switch to a different hardware tier in the meantime.

 Check the AWS status page:

 If you see other AWS-related exceptions in the Dispatcher logs, check https://status.aws.amazon.com for outages.